lsportsltd/trade360-java-sdk/README.md

 Available `CustomersApiClientFactory` implementations:

-- `SpringBootCustomersApiClientFactory` - an implementation comptatible with Spring Framework, as it uses flux `WebClient`.
+- `SpringBootCustomersApiClientFactory` - an implementation compatible with Spring Framework, as it uses flux `WebClient`.

-In case you use `SpringBootCustomersApiClientFactory` we will have spreate implination for each type of apis- PackageDistributionApiClient, MetadataApiClient, SubscriptionApiClient.
+In case you use `SpringBootCustomersApiClientFactory` we will have separate implementation for each type of apis- PackageDistributionApiClient, MetadataApiClient, SubscriptionApiClient.
 Below you can find an example of proper registration of the factory.

 ```java
   @Override